 Although only the airbag and ABS issues are particularly worrying for vehicle safety, the other problems can make owning and driving the truck less than pleasurable, to say the least.
-And of course, many of the issues can be individual electrical problems and nothing to do with the TIPM.
+And of course, many of the issues can be individual electrical problems and have nothing to do with the TIPM.
 On the plus side, replacing the TIPM is straightforward and it’s not hugely expensive as it will cost between $300 and $500 for the majority of Ram 1500 models.

 Cam and lifter failure

 Cam and lifter failure is a much more expensive problem to fix than the TIPM, and it’s also one of the most common issues with the fourth-gen Ram trucks from 2011 onwards.
-Although all cams wear out eventually and pickup trucks will get more abuse than a car or SUV, but this happens to some Ram trucks well before they’ve done 75,000 miles.
+Although all cams wear out eventually and pickup trucks will get more abuse than a car or SUV, this happens to some Ram trucks well before they’ve done 75,000 miles.

 The number 3 or number 2 cylinder misfiring along with the lifters seizing up is the most common set of symptoms of cam and lifter failure.
 Most of the time, the cam will show signs of premature wear and tear and one or more of the lobes could also be damaged or severely grooved.